Graph:

 Algorithm

-1. If the node is still in the stack, return True.
-Else if the node has been visited, return False.
+- If the node is still in the stack, return

-4. Remove the node from the in-stack set and return False.
+if needed. - Remove the node from the in-stack set and return

 Complexity